umbraco/UmbracoDocs/Umbraco-StarterKit/Getting-Started/Tour-of-the-backoffice/index.md

 -----

-The Umbraco Backoffice is the first meeting you will have with you new Umbraco Uno project.
-This is the platform you will be working in when creating content, adding images and media and preparing your website to be published.
+The Umbraco Backoffice is the first meeting you will have with your new Umbraco Uno project.
+This is the platform you will be working on when creating content, adding images and media and preparing your website to be published.

 [IMAGE OF THE "WELCOME DASHBOARD" ON A NEW UMBRACO UNO PROJECT]

 This article aims to give you a better understanding of each of the sections in the Umbraco Backoffice, as well as enabling you to navigate the various Umbraco-specific lingo that you might encounter.

-Each section in the Umbraco Backoffice is described in more detail in this Uno-pedia article: [Umbraco Backoffice](../../Uno-pedia/Umbraco-Backoffice).
+Each section in the Umbraco Backoffice is described in more detail in the Uno-pedia: [Umbraco Backoffice](../../Uno-pedia/Umbraco-Backoffice).

-## Backoffice options (need a better heading for this)
+## Backoffice sections

 The Umbraco Backoffice consists of a number of **sections**, each with a specific purpose.
 All sections are available at all times from the purple **sections menu** in the top, where the section that's currently being visited will be highlighted.

 In the right side of the sections menu you will find a search option, a **Help section** and **Profile menu**.

+### Main sections

+6 main sections are available in the backoffice of an Umbraco Uno project.

+1. There's a section where you can manage all **Content** on the website.
+2. In the **Media** section you can manage all uploaded media items like images and videos.
+3. Invite new users into the backoffice and manage existing users from the **Users** section.
+4. When you're working with restricted areas on your frontend, use the **Members** section to manage who can access that area.
+5. Create and manage contact forms or signup forms from the **Forms** section.
+6. When you're creating a multilingual website, make sure to also update the default dictionary items in the **Translation** section.

+See the [Umbraco Backoffice](../../Uno-pedia/Umbraco-Backoffice) section in the Uno-pedia for more indepth descriptions and details on each of the sections.

+Each of the main sections consist of two areas: a **Section Tree** and a **Dashboard**/**Workspace** area.
+These are described in more detail further down this article.

 ### Help section